basp-group/sopt/README.txt

     (arXiv:1208.2330).

 DOCUMENTATION
-   See doc/index.html
+   See doc/html/index.html

 INSTALLATION
   To install the toolbox, the FFTW toolbox (www.fftw.org) and the TIFF toolbox (www.remotesensning.org/libtiff/) must be installed.
+  A makefile is provided to build the code.
+Before compiling you might need to edit the makefile to specify your compiler and the location where the dependencies are installed.
 Once these are installed you just need to type

   %make all

   to install the toolbox.